HOME

 The trenches in the area are enlarged, but the Germans are not able to take the village.

-At night the regiments marches from the front lines to Marquilles.
-Quartier at Salomé.
-The shelter on the same day for the 1st batallion was at Petit Hantay and La Bourse.
-The Regiment Staf goes to Grand and Petit Moisnil.
+At night the regiments marches from the front lines to Marquillies: Quartier at Salomé.
+The shelter for the 1st batallion was at Petit Hantay and La Bourse.
+The Regiment staf goes to Grand and Petit Moisnil.

 Lille Tourcoing weergeven op een grotere kaart